 This website is very much work in progress.
-It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman St. Clairs in England, the Rosslyn branch in Scotland, and those Irish Sinclairs who might have been descended from the Rosslyn branch.
+It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman Saint Clairs in England, the Rosslyn and Herdmanston branches in Scotland, and the Irish branch that descended from the Rosslyn Sinclairs.

-Every effort has been made to provide information based on historically verified documentation and updated with more recent academic research (see Sources of information).
+Every effort has been made to provide information based on historically verified documentation and updated with more recent academic research.
 However, histories of families in Ireland are notoriously difficult to research because of the loss of so many official records in Dublin in 1922, and church records only began in the 1700s.
-Fortunately, in Scotland the history of the Rosslyn Sinclairs prior to 1700 has been well documented by the Scottish family's celebrated genealogist, Father Hay.
+Sources of information for descendant tables of other Irish Sinclair families are largely based on online family trees and cannot be verified.

 Information is presented geographically because the family’s unique history has been formed by past Sinclairs making periodic decisions to change their lives and circumstances: the Viking settlement of Normandy, the Norman invasion of England, establishing themselves in Scotland, planting in Ireland, and moving to England.
 Emigration to countries like America, Canada and Australia has also been the start of a significant new period of change.

 A newsletter is published occasionally, providing details about new research.
-It can be subscribed or unsubscribed easily, and there is also an archive of previous issues.
-A password-protected guestbook is only available to the Newry Sinclair family.
+It can be subscribed or unsubscribed easily, and there is also an archive of password-protected past issues.